Queen's Tears Plant (Billbergia Bromeliads) Care Indoors, Propagation, Problems and Solutions

 Brown leaf tips

-Queen's Tears Plant brown leaf tips are caused by too dry air (low humidity) This plant requires a humid environment to thrive.
+Queen's Tears brown leaf tips are caused by too low humidity.
 To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-You can also grow the bromeliad in a well-lit bathroom and other moist areas in the home.
+You can also grow the bromeliad in a well-lit bathroom or other moist areas in the home.

 Plant dying